sercankulcu/sercankulcu.github.io/_humanity/2020-09-15-the-axial-age-when-humanity-began-asking-new-questions.md

    - civilization
 ---

 Across different parts of Eurasia, roughly between the first millennium BCE and the early centuries around it, human thought changed in ways that still shape the world.
 This period is often called the Axial Age.

-The term is imperfect.

-It can oversimplify diverse societies.

-It can make simultaneous developments look more unified than they really were.
+The term is imperfect: it can oversimplify diverse societies and make simultaneous developments look more unified than they really were.
 But it points to something important.

 In several regions, thinkers began asking questions that moved beyond local ritual and immediate political order.
 What is a good life?
 What is justice?
 What is suffering?
 What is the self?
 What does a ruler owe the people?
 Can reason discover moral truth?
 How should desire be controlled?

 These questions appeared in different forms in Greece, India, China, the ancient Near East, and elsewhere.

-The answers were not the same.

-That is precisely why the period matters.
+The answers were not the same, and that is precisely why the period matters.

 Humanity began producing competing universal frameworks.
 Instead of asking only how to maintain a particular tradition, thinkers asked what should be true for any person.

 This creates philosophy.

-The Buddha focused on suffering and liberation.

-Confucius focused on ethical relationships and social harmony.

-Laozi questioned force and artificial order.

-Greek philosophers examined reason, virtue, reality, and politics.

-Hebrew prophetic traditions emphasized justice and moral accountability.
+The Buddha focused on suffering and liberation, Confucius on ethical relationships and social harmony, Laozi on force and artificial order, Greek philosophers on reason, virtue, reality, and politics, and Hebrew prophetic traditions on justice and moral accountability.

-These traditions were not part of one coordinated movement.

-They emerged from different histories.
+These traditions were not part of one coordinated movement; they emerged from different histories.
 Yet all responded to societies becoming larger, more complex, and more unstable.

-States grew.

-Empires formed.

-Trade connected distant regions.

-Old traditions faced new pressures.
+States grew, empires formed, trade connected distant regions, and old traditions faced new pressures.

 Political disorder created intellectual pressure.
 When inherited answers no longer feel sufficient, societies begin asking deeper questions.
 This pattern repeats throughout history.

 Crisis produces philosophy.

 The Axial Age also marks a shift from ritual correctness toward interior life in many traditions.

-Not merely:

-Did you perform the ceremony?

-But:

-What kind of person are you?
+The question was no longer merely, "Did you perform the ceremony?" but also, "What kind of person are you?
 What do you desire?
 What do you intend?

-What do you understand?
+What do you understand?"

-Morality moves inward.

-This makes ethics more demanding.

-External obedience can be monitored.
+Morality moves inward, which makes ethics more demanding.
+External obedience can be monitored; inner character cannot.

-Inner character cannot.

 Virtue becomes a project.

 The period also introduces powerful critiques of wealth and power.

-The good life may not be the life of the ruler.

-The richest person may not be the wisest.

-Political success may not equal moral success.
+The good life may not be the life of the ruler, the richest person may not be the wisest, and political success may not equal moral success.

 This is revolutionary.

-Civilization had created hierarchy.

-Philosophy created standards capable of judging hierarchy.
+Civilization had created hierarchy, while philosophy created standards capable of judging hierarchy.
 Once a thinker can say that justice stands above the king, authority loses its moral monopoly.

 Ideas become rivals to power.

 The Axial Age also expands the scale of moral imagination.

-A teaching can apply beyond tribe.
+A teaching can apply beyond tribe, and compassion, virtue, justice, harmony, and truth become universal concepts.

-Compassion.

-Virtue.

-Justice.

-Harmony.

-Truth.

-These become universal concepts.

-This does not eliminate prejudice or war.

-But it creates languages through which prejudice and war can later be criticized.
+This does not eliminate prejudice or war, but it creates languages through which prejudice and war can later be criticized.

-The period therefore matters not because humanity suddenly became wise.

-It matters because humanity learned to make wisdom itself an explicit object of inquiry.
+The period therefore matters not because humanity suddenly became wise, but because humanity learned to make wisdom itself an explicit object of inquiry.
+Before, people lived; now they increasingly asked how one ought to live.

-Before, people lived.

-Now they increasingly asked how one ought to live.

 The question has never gone away.

-Every later philosophy inherits it.

-Every religion answers it.

-Every political system implies an answer.

-Every individual eventually confronts it.
+Every later philosophy inherits it, every religion answers it, every political system implies an answer, and every individual eventually confronts it.

 The Axial Age did not solve the human condition.
 It made the human condition discussable in universal terms.

 That may be one of civilization's greatest intellectual thresholds.